Learning in low precision

 $\newcommand{\on}[1]{\operatorname{#1}}$ I think I should be writing down some of the things I learn a little more frequently, so I'll try with a small note here.

 I read this paper recently: Training LLMs with MXFP4.
 MXFP4 is a 4-bit OCP low precision format most well known for use in OpenAI's gpt-oss models.
-It uses an E2M1 layout (1 sign, 2 exponent, 1 mantissa bit) for the main data, with an extra shared scale value (INT8) for every 32 elements (blockwise scaling).
+It uses an E2M1 layout (1 sign, 2 exponent, 1 mantissa bit) for the main data, with an extra shared scale value (E8M0) for every 32 elements (blockwise scaling).
 Note that this discussion is mostly about the weight format; the activation format would probably be MXFP8 or BF16.
-In practice the main contribution of this paper is showing that you can do it all in MXFP4, I think, including the activations (see section 3).
+In practice the main contribution of this paper is attempting to show that you can do it all in MXFP4, I think, including the activations (see section 3).
+In practice they show it is possible to use MXFP4 in linear backward passes, while the forward pass is in FP8 or BF16.

 There are two major advantages I see to using 4-bit weights at inference time: